Daybreak:Volume 1 Chapter 6

 Her pink eyes finally opened, highlighting the shadows below them as her cherry lips formed a scowl.

-Pascal slowly waved his hand over her while he whispered the Refreshen spell.
-Her countenance instantly grew less pale, the bags under her eyes disappearing while a healthy tinge of pink returned to her cheeks.
+Pascal slowly waved his hand over her while he whispered a Refreshen spell.
+Her countenance instantly grew less pale.
+The bags under her eyes disappeared while a healthy tinge of pink returned to her cheeks.

 Maybe he overdid it a little.
 Kaede looked like she was sporting a disgruntled blush.

 "Better.
 Now, dress up and remember your research tasks today.
 Get up earlier tomorrow if you want breakfast.
 I cannot wait any longer; have morning practice in fifteen.
 I will see you at lunch."

 With that, Pascal went straight out the door.